Ways to boost your energy (in the lack of sunlight)

 I managed to sign up for Nordic Wellness gym classes and I go there especially when I feel reluctant to go.
 That’s when I usually need it the most.
 The classes include yoga, body-balance, or high-intensity trainings.
 And they can be fun, especially with friends.

-Girl laughing and ice-skating on a frozen lake.
+A woman smiles while ice-skating on a frozen lake.

 I tried to learn ice-skating on a small frozen lake.
 Photo: Patrik Moravcik